richardtshop/support-zoom-cs2/7-Solving-problems-with-recursion/1-Recursion-in-pseudo-code/1-Recursion-in-pseudo-code.md

       allButFirstStep = achillesSteps(distance - 1);
     }

-    return lastStep + allButFirstStep; // which is the total of all steps }
+    return firstStep + allButFirstStep; // which is the total of all steps }
 ```